Kingxukai/linux/Documentation/userspace-api/netlink/intro-specs.rst

 =====================================

 This document is a quick starting guide for using Netlink protocol specifications.
-For more detailed description of the specs see :doc:`specs`.
+For more detailed description of the woke specs see :doc:`specs`.

 Simple CLI
 ==========